venam/blog/_posts/2015-09-25-group-work.markdown

 If there's one thing that those young think about it is easiness and pleasure.
-Thus, they only care about money and how their studies can help them achieve that.
+They only care about money or fame and how their studies can help them achieve that.

-Consequently, when it's time to do team work people slack off.
+Consequently, when team work time, people slack off.
 They don't give a damn until the last minute.
 It's the same for exams.

-They also frequently dump their jobs unto others, counting on the kindness of the ones that are investing themselves.
+They frequently dump their jobs unto others, counting on the kindness of the ones that are investing themselves.

 The fakers are another category.
-Individuals that want to give the impression that they know what they are doing, to get a good reputation, but that don't actually.
+Individuals that want to give the impression they know what they are doing, to get a good reputation, but that don't actually.

-This is the worth kind.
-Once they've gained trust they wait for the real smart people to join them and abuse their work.
+This is the worse kind.
+Once they've gained trust they wait for the "real" smart people to join them and abuse their work.